ligato/docs/docs/user-guide/quickstart.md

 {"last_change":"1563220274","last_update":"1563220475"}
 ```

+!!!
+Note
+    In this example, the etcdctl command runs in the _etcd_ container, not the _vpp-agent_ container.

 Configure a loopback interface with an IP address by putting the key-value pair into the etcd data store:
 ```